 Collette Chamberlain, Silversmith

-Collette joined Reflective Images in 2008.
-She's been with our company longer than anyone else but the owners.
+Collette joined Reflective Jewelry in 2008.
+She's been with our company longer than everyone except the owners.
 She is a jeweler, designer, does graphic design, photography, loads images on our websites and even backs up our sales staff in the gallery and on the phones.
 Collette holds a second degree Black Belt in Tae Kwon Do, studies Hapkido and other forms.
 She likes playing the piano, working in her yard and painting.
-S he also enjoys making beaded jewelry.
+She also enjoys making beaded jewelry.
 She has several designs in our current line.
 She is married, with two kids and a cat and has lived here in Santa Fe for the last 26 years.
-She holds a Bachelors of Fine Arts degree and she has a good eye for both color, perspective and detail.
+Collette holds a Bachelors of Fine Arts degree, and has a great eye for color, perspective, and detail.

 Paulina Ramirez, Artisan Metalsmith

 Paulina Ramirez is an international jewelry designer, having studied art in a wide range of cultural milieus.
 She was born in Santiago, Chile, where she worked at a young age under the tutelage of some of the most famous Chilean jewelers, developing a reputation for refined and exquisite metal work.
 In her older designs, you can still see the influence of the Spanish and tribal art forms of her lineage; a neo-techno fusion of craftsmanship where even the most outlandish and contemporary forms can be traced back to the influences of her specific native terra firma.
 Paulina is married with three sons and has wide variety of avant garde, bohemian interests, from politics and art to poetry and music, installation sculpture and photography.
 At the end of 2013, after ten years, she left Reflective Jewelry to pursue a new career teaching yoga and Ayurvedic medicine.
 Any design stamped with ‘P’ was made by Paulina.